sireliah/dragit/README.md

 ### TODOs
 - show username in the device list
 - add Windows CI/CD
-- show easy to understand instruction on startup
 - have list of trusted devices
 - TCP retransmissions - what is wrong?
 - add timeout on the Accept/Deny event